hmans/three-elements/site/docs/index.md

 You're looking at the humble beginnings of a documentation site for [three-elements](https://github.com/hmans/three-elements), a library providing Web Components Custom Elements for building Three.js applications.

 Please bear with me while I fill in the blanks!
+In the meantime, here's a quick demo:

 ::: demo